ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Get a Device Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method getDeviceType() can be used to retrieve a device type from Internet of Things Foundation.
-For example,
+In order to retrieve information about a given device type, use the method getDeviceType() and pass the deviceTypeId as a parameter as shown below,

 .. code:: java